lovelink1314/workdir_cc/README.md

 # database
-Create a new branch is quick
+Create a new branch is quick & simple.